My Favorite Homemade Pie Crust.

 √ Prevent a burnt crust with a pie shield!
 See above.

-Recipes to try using this crust: peach pie (in my cookbook!), chicken pot pie, pumpkin pie, quiche, baked apples, salted pecan pie tarts, blueberry peach pie, homemade pop-tarts!, and salted caramel apple pie.
+Recipes to try using this crust: peach pie (in my cookbook!), cherry pie, chicken pot pie, pumpkin pie, quiche, baked apples, salted pecan pie tarts, apple crumble pie, blueberry peach pie, homemade pop-tarts!, and salted caramel apple pie.